 Selling on eBay involves shipping.
-For some sellers, shipping is the laborious or boring part, for other shipping nerds, it can be fun.
+For some sellers, shipping is the laborious or boring part, but for shipping nerds, it can be fun.
 Just remember that shipping is part of selling and you should pay as much attention to shipping just as you do to choosing items to sell, cleaning items, photographing items, and writing titles and descriptions.
 A shoddy shipping job can kill an eBay sale.
 Buyers will be evaluating your shipping just as much as they do to every other part of the transaction.
 Here are a few shipping do's and don'ts and a few clever hacks to make shipping cumbersome items easier.

 Avoid Taking These Shortcuts

-Don't wrap packages in brown paper.
-This is an old-school way of sending packages.
-Not a good idea in today's world with the machines and automation involved in processing mail.
-The paper can get ripped off and mangled in machines and there goes the shipping and return address.
+- Don't wrap packages in brown paper.
+This is an old-school way of sending packages and isn't a good idea in today's world with the machines and automation involved in processing mail.
+The paper can get ripped off and mangled in machines, and ruin the shipping and return address.
 Always affix the shipping label directly to the package so it cannot come loose during the shipping process.

-Don't use alcohol or beer boxes.
+- Don't use alcohol or beer boxes.
 This is a big no-no. According to the USPS, "Packages containing alcoholic beverages or with alcoholic beverage markings are prohibited in the mail."

 Try These Clever Hacks

-Bubble wrap, boxes, packing peanuts all cost money.
+Shipping supplies are expensive.
+Bubble wrap, boxes, and packing peanuts all cost money.
 And a lot of this stuff is bad for the environment.
 Here are a few inexpensive and clever ways you can ship your items securely and avoid the high cost of shipping supplies.

-Black trash bags.
+- Black trash bags.
 Who says poly mailers have to be white?
 If you have ever ordered a larger item online, such as a rug or wall hanging, they often come wrapped in black plastic.
 Use thick black leaf bags to wrap larger items like rugs, bedding, or non-breakable home decor.
 This works best for soft goods.
 Make sure to tape securely so that all edges are smooth and won't get caught in processing machines.